Today's Articles

 Razaf quit school at 16 and worked as an elevator operator, butler, and custodian to help bring money into the home.
 He moved to Cleveland to become a semi-professional baseball pitcher for a Negro League, briefly playing for the New York Black Sox team.
 He also wrote newspaper articles, speeches, poems, and ragtime songs.

 He wrote his first song, "Baltimo" at 13.
 In 1921, he returned to New York and soon made a living as a songwriter.
-A year later came his first important lyrical contribution with Joe Hurtig’s Social Maids Show.
-During the 1920s, Razaf was a true fixture of Harlem’s nightclub scene, collaborating with many notable composers and players, Willie “the Lion” Smith, Eubie Blake (with whom he wrote Memories of You), James P. Johnson, and others.
-It was at this time that Razaf met and became friends with Fats Waller.
+His first significant lyrical contribution came with Joe Hurtig’s Social Maids Show a year later.
+During the 1920s, Razaf was a fixture of Harlem’s nightclub scene, collaborating with many notable composers and players, Willie “the Lion” Smith, Eubie Blake (with whom he wrote Memories of You), James P. Johnson, and others.
+At this time, Razaf met Fats Waller and became friends.

 Together, the two wrote some of the most renowned popular songs of the 20th century.
 Among their compositions were Honeysuckle Rose, My Fate Is in Your Hands (1928), Ain’t Misbehavin, Blue Turning Grey over You (1929), Keeping Out of Mischief Now (1932), and The Joint Is Jumpin' (1938).
 One of the duo’s most famous songs, What Did I Do to Be So Black and Blue (1929), displayed Razaf’s longstanding concern with racial injustice.
 Although Louis Armstrong’s influential version interpreted the song regarding white racism towards Blacks, Razaf’s original lyrics were also directed at interracial bias against darker-skinned Blacks.